 3. Inspirational poem recorded by a native speaker.

 Lessons and drills are recorded in Special English by native speakers.
 Text added by the learner or the teacher makes the application interactive and suitable for vocational training.
 Without emotional involvement, no learning occurs.
 That is why we include inspirational poems recorded by native speakers.
 Introduction of Special English that is 30% slower than the natural speech helps make the conversation understandable to beginners and alleviates the fear of speaking.
 Special English helps the learner recognize then imitate, and finally produce English words correctly.
 Content can be customized by the learner or the teacher by adding new lessons of their choice.
 You can use the Android application for self-training as well as classroom instruction or guided online coaching.
 The application provides support in the student's native language by using the Google Translate function.

 For the learners who prefer self-learning, we recommend to start with the online course.
 This will help them shift from a traditional course of Passive Learning to Active Training.

 Learning Habits of Digital Learners

 Digital learners grew up with computers and keyboards, Generation Z, the current generation, is growing up with touch screens and smartphones.
 Generation Z places a heavy emphasis not only on the purpose of training activities, but also the technology used to absorb them, with a particular focus on mobile-first learning.
 Generation Z requires a mobile-first design accessible to anyone, everywhere, at any time as the main tool for bringing new skills and knowledge.
 Smartphone learners complete course material 45% faster than those using a computer.

 If you are interested in testing the Android application with your students or for self-study, click the Contact Us button and send your request.
-We will email you a manual on how to use and administer our android apps to speak English fluently.
+We will email you a manual on how to use and administer our Android app to speak English fluently.

-If you are located in any other country you may download the Android app for Active Training from the Google Play store.
+You may download the Android app for Subconscious Training English skills from the Google Play store.